How to Write a Sympathy Letter

 Learn How to Write a Sympathy Letter to Help a Grieving Employee

-When an employee or coworker experience bereavement or grief, you can take steps as an employer to express sympathy.
-You can also help the individual manage his or her needs during the illness, death, or another sad happening.
+When an employee or coworker experiences bereavement or grief, you can take steps as an employer to express sympathy.
+You can also help the individual manage his or her needs during the illness, death, or another sad happening in the lives of your employees.

 No matter what else you do to sympathetically help your employee or coworker, it is almost always appropriate to write a sympathy letter.
-Condolence notes are always valued by employees during their time of grief.
+Condolence notes from the employer are always valued by employees during their time of grief.

 This template will help you write your own sympathy letter.
 It emphasizes the factors that will make your condolence note convey the proper sympathy message.

 Tools to Express Your Heartfelt Condolences

 Email is also acceptable as a communication medium but can leave the impression that your correspondence was a business undertaking—not the sympathy message you were trying to convey.

 Depending on your relationship with the employee, you may need to write a company sympathy note, but you might also want to write a second, personal note, which is often handwritten.

 The employee sympathy letter is generally more formal than a note that you'd send to a personal friend or coworker.
 Start your letter with the reason for your sympathy.